cierelabs/json-complete/README.md

 In an extremely rare edge case, which should be avoided, built-in Symbols can be stored as values on other Objects, since the Symbol is a Reference Type like most other types0.
 When encoding these values, the Symbol is converted to the String form, which removes the reference to the original built-in Symbol.
 When decoding them, the Symbol will be unique, but it won't be the same kind of Symbol.

+#### Microsoft Edge Limitations

+Some versions of Microsoft Edge prior to version 18 can support Symbols and Map.
+However, they have a race condition of some sort that can sometimes allow Symbols used as Object keys to be duplicated in the references Map.
+A special test is performed to detect this, and if such an issue is detected, the library will fall back to a list-based implementation, rather than using native Map.

+Microsoft Edge supports File types, but does not support the File constructor.
+If attempting to decode an encoded File object, json-complete will throw.
+However, in compat mode, the data will be decoded as a Blob type with `lastModified` and `name` properties added as normal properties.

+#### Internet Explorer 11 Limitations

+Not yet supported.

+#### Internet Explorer 10 Limitations

+Not yet supported.

+#### Internet Explorer 9 Limitations

+Not yet supported.

+#### Internet Explorer 8 Limitations

+Not yet supported.

+#### Internet Explorer 7 Limitations

+Not yet supported.

+#### Internet Explorer 6 Limitations

+Not yet supported.

 ---